pymupdf/PyMuPDF/docs/page.rst

 Page
 ================

 Class representing a document page.
-A page object is created by :meth:`Document.loadPage` or, equivalently, via indexing the document like *doc[n]* - it has no independent constructor.
+A page object is created by :meth:`Document.load_page` or, equivalently, via indexing the document like *doc[n]* - it has no independent constructor.

 There is a parent-child relationship between a document and its pages.
 If the document is closed or deleted, all page objects (and their respective children, too) in existence will become unusable ("orphaned"): If a page property or method is being used, an exception is raised.